-In May 1856, still living in reduced circumstances in Berlin, Stirner fell into a 'nervous fever', possibly after being stung in the neck by a winged insect.
-Following a brief remission, he died on 25 June.
+In May 1856, still living in reduced circumstances in Berlin, Stirner fell into a “nervous fever”, reputedly after being stung in the neck by an insect.
+Following a brief remission, he died on 25 June (aged 49 years and 8 months).
 His death went largely unnoticed by the outside world.

 Modern readers hoping to understand The Ego and Its Own are confronted by several obstacles, not least the form, structure, and argument, of Stirner’s book.

-Much of Stirner's prose—which is crowded with aphorisms, emphases, and hyperbole—appears calculated to disconcert.
+Much of Stirner’s prose—crowded with aphorisms, emphases, and hyperbole—appears calculated to disconcert.
 Most striking, perhaps, is the use of word play.
 Rather than reach a conclusion through the conventional use of argument, Stirner often approaches a claim that he wishes to endorse by exploiting words with related etymologies or formal similarities.
-For example, he associates words for property (such as ‘Eigentum’) with words connoting distinctive individual characteristics (such as ‘Eigenheit’) in order to promote the claim that property is expressive of selfhood.
-(Stirner's account of egoistic property—see below—gives this otherwise orthodox-looking Hegelian claim a distinctive twist.)
+For example, he associates words for property (such as “Eigentum”) with words connoting distinctive individual characteristics (such as “Eigenheit”) in order to promote the claim that property is expressive of selfhood.
+(Stirner’s account of egoistic property—see 2.4 below—gives this otherwise orthodox-looking Hegelian claim a distinctive twist.)